 Specify search query to filter events

 Place your cursor in the search box to view the list of dimensions for the events related to policies.
-Use the dimensions to specify your query and search for the required events.
+Use the dimensions and the operators to specify your query and search for the required events.

 For example, you want to view the anomalous events of a user “user8” where the action applied for those events is “Disable user.”

 Enter “user” in the search box to get the related dimensions.

 Select User-Name and enter the value “user8” using the equal operator.